Gaétan Malette

-Gaétan Malette is a Canadian politician from the Conservative Party of Canada.
-He was elected Member of Parliament for Kapuskasing—Timmins—Mushkegowuk in the 2025 Canadian federal election.
-He is a retired forestry executive.
+Gaétan Malette is a Canadian politician and former forestry executive who is the member of Parliament (MP) for Kapuskasing—Timmins—Mushkegowuk, Ontario.
+A member of the Conservative Party, Malette was elected in the 2025 Canadian federal election.

-Early Life and Background
+Early life and background

 Malette was born and raised in Timmins, Ontario.

 Before entering federal politics, Malette worked as a forestry executive and spent more than 45 years in the forestry and mining industries across Eastern Canada, often focusing on projects that promoted economic development in partnership with First Nations communities.

 Malette has been active in community service and regional governance, holding a number of leadership positions.
 He previously served as chair of the Timmins & District Hospital, the Timmins District Roman Catholic Separate School Board, and the Timmins Francophone Community Health Centre.
 He was also vice-chair of the Timmins Police Services Board, a director of Mattagami AKI, and a commissioner with the Ontario Northland Transportation Commission.
 In the forestry sector, he has served as a director of the Canadian Lumber Manufacturing Association and chair of the Ontario Lumber Manufacturing Association.